DevoInc/genesys-ui/packages/core/README.md

 > **Warning**
 > This is an `alpha` version and it is not yet production ready.

 Core package for the Genesys UI component library.
-It contains the base components of the library, and is a dependency of `genesys-ui-form` and `genesys-ui-datetime`.
+It contains the base components of the library, and is a dependency of `genesys-ui-color`, `genesys-ui-datetime` and `genesys-ui-upload`.

 Among others, this package contains the following components: